NVComputing/ComputingSolutions/2023-2024/codebytes_november/codebytes_november_editorial.md

 Brute force is too slow, so we need a couple optimizations.
 Notice that the leftmost bits of a number are most important in finding the maximum: `1xxx` will always be greater than `01xx`, no matter whether the digits labeled `x` are `0` or `1`.
 This means that we should check if we can set each bit in order from left to right.

 In order to be able to set a bit in our final answer, we need at least 3 integers in the list which have that bit set.
 If it is possible, then we should only consider integers in the list which have that bit set as candidates for our *a*, *b*, *c*.
-Continue this process for every bit, and just pick any 3 remaining numbers as your *a*, *b*, and *c*.
+Continue this process for every bit, and just pick any 3 remaining numbers as your *a*, *b*, and *c* to calculate your final answer.

 ```py
 k = int(input())